Walter Nairn: Later life

 Nairn returned to his legal practice after his parliamentary defeat, and practised into the mid-1950s.
 He died in 1958, and was accorded a state funeral in Perth.
 His brother, William Ralph Nairn, was a member of the Western Australian Legislative Assembly.

+Personal life

+In 1902, Nairn married Philomena Boladeras.
+He was widowed in 1904 and in 1905 remarried to Mary Bertram.
+They had three children, although their first child died in infancy.

+He was also a member of Mount Lawley Golf Club and served as Vice President of the club in the late 1920s.